strapi/strapi/docs/3.0.0-beta.x/guides/deployment.md

 Please follow these steps the **deploy a Strapi app with MongoDB on Heroku**.

-You must have completed the [steps to use Strapi with MongoDB Atlas in production](/3.0.0-beta.x/guides/databases.html#install-on-atlas-mongodb-atlas).
+You must have completed the [steps to use Strapi with MongoDB Atlas](/3.0.0-beta.x/guides/databases.html#install-on-atlas-mongodb-atlas).

 ##### 1. Set environment variables

-When you [set-up your MongoDB Atlas database](/3.0.0-beta.x/guides/databases.html#install-on-atlas-mongodb-atlas) you created and noted the five key/value pairs that correspond to your **MongoDB Atlas** database.
-These five keys are: `DATABASE_NAME`, `DATABASE_USERNAME`, `DATABASE_PASSWORD`, `DATABASE PORT`, and `DATABASE_HOST`.
+When you [set-up your MongoDB Atlas database](/3.0.0-beta.x/guides/databases.html#install-on-atlas-mongodb-atlas) you created and noted the three key/value pairs that correspond to your **MongoDB Atlas** database.
+These three keys are: `DATABASE_USERNAME`, `DATABASE_PASSWORD`, and `DATABASE_HOST`.

 Strapi expects a variable for each database connection detail (host, username, etc.).
 So, from **MongoDB Atlas**, you have to set the environment variables in the Heroku config (for **DATABASE_HOST** you need to surround the URL with **""**, and set **DATABASE_PORT** to nothing):